Tips for helping a tree that looks sick or unhealthy

 Aphids

-Description: These very prolific little insects feed on the sap of many ornamental and food plants.
-They form dense colonies on young shoots and under the leaves, but they also feed on the stems, barks, roots and fruits of plants.
-They excrete a sweet, sticky substance (honeydew) that attracts ants, wasps and bees, among others, and promotes the development of a black fungus (sooty mold).
-Their incessant pumping weakens the plants and causes the discoloration, deformation and even premature fall of the leaves.
+Description: These prolific little insects feed on the sap of many ornamental plants and crops.
+They form dense colonies on young shoots and under the leaves, but they also feed on stems, bark, roots and fruit.
+They excrete a sweet, sticky substance (honeydew) that attracts ants, wasps and bees, among others, and encourages the development of a black fungus (sooty mold).
+Their incessant sucking weakens plants and causes leaves to become discolored, deformed and even to drop prematurely.

-Scouting: Infested leaves turn yellow, wilt, curl, distort and may drop prematurely; Starting in the spring, regularly inspect the plants to spot aphids before they cause too many problems.
+Detection: Infested leaves turn yellow, wilt, curl, become deformed and may drop prematurely.
+Starting in the spring, regularly inspect the plants to spot aphids before they cause too much damage.
 Pay particular attention to the underside of leaves and the tips of new shoots.
 The presence of honeydew and the coming and going of ants can also be indicators of the presence of aphids.

-Preventive measures: Avoid drastic pruning and excessive nitrogen fertilizers which favor the rapid growth of tender shoots.
-Maintain the vigor of the trees by irrigating them regularly and particularly in times of drought.
+Preventive measures: Avoid drastic pruning and fertilizers that are high in nitrogen, which favour the rapid growth of tender shoots.
+Keep trees healthy by watering them regularly, particularly in times of drought.

-Physical control: Dislodge aphids with a powerful jet of water; repeat treatment as needed.
-Prune and discard excessively infested stems and leaves; manually crush the insects grouped on the plant.
+Practical measures: Dislodge aphids with a powerful jet of water, repeating as needed.
+Prune and discard heavily infested stems and leaves and manually squish the insects you find on your tree.

-Biological control: Aphids have many natural enemies (ladybugs, lacewings, hoverfly and midge larvae, spiders, birds, braconids, etc.).
-Encourage their presence by growing a wide variety of plants.
-Common tansy, marigold and marigold are some of the species that attract aphid predators.
+Biological control methods: Aphids have many natural predators (ladybugs, lacewings, hoverfly and midge larvae, spiders, birds, braconids, etc.).
+Encourage their presence by growing a wide variety of plants, including common tansy, marigold and calendula, which attract aphid predators.

-Chemical control: As a last resort, use a low-impact pesticide whose active ingredient is insecticidal soap.
-Read the product label carefully and follow the manufacturer’s recommendations.
+Pesticides: As a last resort, use a low-impact pesticide whose active ingredient is insecticidal soap.
+Read the product label carefully and follow the manufacturer’s instructions.

 For more information: https://espacepourlavie.ca/carnet-horticole/ravageurs-et- Maladies/puceron#:~:text=Intercaler%20quelques%20plantes%20pi%C3%A8ges%20dans,can%20server%20de %20plants%20h%C3%B4tes.